 If you’re a blogger, or considering starting a blog, there’s always that nagging question of what theme to use for your WordPress website.
-And since you landed here, I bet you’re considering one of the StudioPress themes.
+And since you landed here, I bet you’re considering one of the StudioPress themes by WP Engine.

 While there are many different options to choose from, there’s some important considerations for choosing the right one.

-So, with this blog post, I’m going to give you nine reasons why StudioPress themes are a great choice for bloggers.
+So, with this blog post, I’m going to give you nine reasons why StudioPress themes by WP Engine are a great choice for bloggers.

 I’m also going to share more about the StudioPress theme setup process, plus give you a caution to watch out for in #7 below.

 StudioPress Themes Advantages

 In the interest of transparency, the links to StudioPress in this blog post are affiliate links.
 That means if you click through and make a purchase I’ll receive a small commission at no cost to you.

 However, I’m an honest proponent of StudioPress, especially for beginners.